Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 How do frequent military moves affect my car insurance premiums?

 Military-focused insurers like USAA and Geico generally don't penalize service members for frequent address changes since they understand PCS orders are mandatory.
 However, your rates may increase or decrease based on the risk factors in your new location, such as local accident rates, weather patterns, and state minimum coverage requirements.
-The Servicemembers Civil Relief Act (SCRA) allows you to maintain your home state registration and insurance for your primary vehicle, which can save money if relocating from a low-rate state to a high-rate state.
+The SCRA allows you to terminate auto leases penalty-free when PCS orders take you outside the continental U.S., which can help reduce costs during a move.

 Can my spouse keep USAA insurance if I pass away or we divorce?